buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 <!-- 4,354 Words -->

 **This chapter is at the editing stage, so it’s readable.
-I’ll be developing the images shortly, but the content should – I hope! – be sound.**
+I’ll be further developing the images shortly, but the content itself should – I hope! – be sound.**

 **As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**